core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Each individual CoAP response received by the client will appear to originate (based on its IP source address) from the CoAP Proxy, and not from the server that produced the response.
 This makes it impossible for the client to identify the server that produced each response, unless the server identity is contained as a part of the response payload or inside a CoAP option in the response.

 * The proxy does not know how many members there are in the CoAP group or how many group members will actually respond.
 Also, the proxy does not know for how long to collect responses before it stops forwarding them to the client.
-A CoAP client that is not using a Proxy might face the same problems in collecting responses to a multicast request.
+A CoAP client that is not using a Proxy might face the same problems in collecting responses to a group request.
 However, the client itself would typically have application-specific rules or knowledge on how to handle this situation, while an application-agnostic CoAP Proxy would typically not have this knowledge.
 For example, a CoAP client could monitor incoming responses and use this information to decide how long to continue collecting responses - which is something a proxy cannot do.

 A forward-proxying method using this approach and addressing the issues raised above is defined in {{I-D.tiloca-core-groupcomm-proxy}}.